ethanalon/projects/README.md

 *This is a collection of some of my recent projects*

+### Thumbs Up Clicker

+Overcrowded Tycoon is a mobile game by Zeptolab, where you simulate the creation of an amusement park.
+In that game, guests can show their satisfaction with a thumbs up emoji inside a little speech bubble.
+This program uses PyAutoGUI to detect those thumbs up emojis on my screen, and click them.
+In order to project my phone screen to my computer, I used Windows Phone Link.

+Made with Python, Windows Phone Link,  PyAutoGUI, and win32api

 ### Pokemon Johto Pokedex Voice Assistant

 This is a simple voice assistant that returns information on Pokemon from the Johto region based on user voice queries.